vertical graphic vertical graphic

 After installing your broadband modem, you will need to configure your internet access and once you’ve

-check you can ‘export’ your Address Book into the new program otherwise you will be typing in your
+‘export’ your Address Book into the new program otherwise you will be typing in your hundreds of email

 Security